mdgeorge4153/hymns/README.md

 ![Choose profile button](tutorial/openshot-choose-profile.png)

 There are a lot of profiles to pick from.
-You probably want HD 720p 24fps.
-If you want a widescreen format, choose HD 1080p 24fps.
-If you're editing this into a larger video, choose whatever format the larger video is using.
+You probably want HD 1080p 24fps.
+If you want a widescreen format, choose HD 720p 24fps.
+If you're making the hymn as part of a larger video, choose whatever format the larger video is using.

 Save the project (Ctrl+S or File > Save project) and give it a name.
 This doesn't generate a video.
 Instead, it saves your OpenShot setup.

 A bit about keyframes and animation
 -----------------------------------

+Before diving in to editing the video, let's talk about a few of the important animation concepts that you will use.

 Most animations are based on _properties_, _keyframes_, and _interpolation_.